Superstar Smithsonian Leader David Skorton Resigns After Less Than Four Years

 The secretary's departure to lead a medical organization came as a surprise.

-Dr. David Skorton, 13th Secretary of the Smithsonian Institution.
-Courtesy Cornell University Photography.
+David Skorton, 13th secretary of the Smithsonian Institution.
+Photo courtesy of Cornell University Photography.

 David Skorton, the secretary of the Smithsonian Institution in Washington, DC, who raised nearly $2 billion for the organization while avoiding the scandals that plagued his predecessors, has announced he will step down from the top post at the world’s largest museum and research complex in June.